Disentanglement of Topological and Dynamical Fields in 3d Higher-Spin Theory within Shifted Homotopy Approach: Shifted homotopy

-Solving the nonlinear HS system one faces equations of the type
+Solving the nonlinear HS system, one faces equations of the type

-In the HS context, such equations were originally analysed in the $4d$ theory \cite{Vasiliev:1992av} by the homotopy technique in the particular case of the so-called conventional homotopy.
-In \cite{Didenko:2018fgx} this approach was further generalized to shifted homotopies proven to be useful to analyse the locality problem in $4d$ HS theory.
+In the HS context, such equations were originally analyzed in the $4d$ theory \cite{Vasiliev:1992av} by the homotopy technique in the particular case of the so-called conventional homotopy.
+In \cite{Didenko:2018fgx} this approach was further generalized to shifted homotopies proven to be useful to analyze the locality problem in $4d$ HS theory.
 Namely, a particular solution of \eqref{dz_f} can be found in the form

-Here $q$ is $z$- and $dz$- independent spinor which in general can be an operator.
+Here $q$ is $z$- and $dz$-independent spinor which in general can be an operator.
 The general solution of \eqref{dz_f} is

 where $h(y;dz)$ is in $\dr_z$-cohomology and $\dr_{z} \epsilon(z ; y ; d z)$ is an exact form.
 At $q_\alpha\neq 0$ homotopy is called {\it shifted} as it results from the shift of $z_\alpha$ by $q_\alpha$.